IAMconsortium/nomenclature/docs/user_guide/model-registration.rst

 "Registering a model" for a **nomenclature**-based project workflow requires two
 specifications:

+* a list of region names as they should appear in the processed scenario data
 * a model mapping to perform region aggregation from *native_regions* to *common_regions* and renaming of model native regions (optional)
-* a list of region names as they should appear in the processed scenario data

 Model mapping
 ^^^^^^^^^^^^^

-For this guide we will consider a model mapping as an example:
+For this guide, we will consider a model mapping as an example:

 .. code-block:: yaml